codefreezefi/codefreeze.fi/index.md

 layout: 2018
 title: Codefreeze
 tagline: Prepare for your last commit
-when: Sat Jan 6th - Sat 13th 2024
+when: Sat Jan 11th - Sat 18th 2025
-where: Kiilopää, Finland
+where: (somewhere in), Finland
 description: Codefreeze is an unconference with very little structure.
 Actually, it’s not a conference at all.
 Codefreeze is a time and place for software craftspeople to meet.
 ---